 B.S. in science disciplines and M.B.A.

-This accelerated degree program is for undergraduate students in select mathematics, science and technology majors.
+This ADP is for undergraduate students in select mathematics, science and technology majors.
 This five-year program (STEM-MBA) is one of only a few nationwide and the first in the region.
 It gives students the ability to earn both a bachelor's degree in their chosen major, a minor in business administration and a Master of Business Administration degree from Marquette's Graduate School of Management.
 Learn more about the accelerated degree program.